Non-suicidal self-harm

 If you or someone you know is self-injuring, talk to a doctor or a mental health professional.

-How is non-suicidal self-injury diagnosed in children?
+How is non-suicidal self-injury diagnosed?

 How is non-suicidal self-injury treated?